thesmartwon/OpenChess-Python/README.md

 - Lack of mobile support.
     - Basically only DroidFish exists right now.
 After PC release, all my attention will be turned to Android/Apple release.

+## Roadmap
-I want to make Open Chess the perfect companion for lichess.org.
+I want to make Open Chess the perfect companion for lichess.org, and chess training in general.
-Besides various 'TODO's in the code, I am planning on eventually adding:
+Base
+- (done) Pieces follow rules in a scene
+- (done) Movetree
+- (done) Engine analysis pane
 - Advantage over time graph
 - Endgame explorer (and some theory training)
 - Opening explorer (and some theory training)
 - Tactics puzzles (lots of mate in X)
-- Lesson plans for Beginner/Intermediate/Expert (I have this all planned out in a separate doc)
+- Lesson plans for Beginner/Intermediate/Expert (I have this planned in lessons.txt)
 - Statistics and stat tracking on nearly EVERYTHING.
 Personal profile page.
 Lots of graphs.
 - A page about how Stockfish works
 - Convenient game library with searching